felinicolaes/AppProject/DESIGN.md

 - The user can search recipes by ingredient
 - The user can add and edit your own recipes
 - The user can add notes to your recipes
-- The user can add optional ingredients and substitutions
+- The user can add optional ingredients

 ####Optional features
+- The user can add substitutions for ingredients and search accordingly
 - The user can add pictures as notes and recipe
 - The user can share recipes
 - The user can set standard substitutions (soy sauce-ketjap, penne-farfalle)